EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

  We  make use of the following packages:

 - `numpy` and `pandas` is what we use to manipulate our data
-- `matplotlib.pyplot` and `seaborn` will be used to produce plots for visualization
+- `matplotlib.pyplot` and `seaborn` are use to produce plots for visualization
 - `util` will provide the locally defined utility functions that have been provided for this Assignment

 Several modules from the `keras` framework were used  for building deep learning models in this project.